cansik/seqosc/README.md

 #### Compression

-To minimize the data size of an seqosc file it is possible to add compression to the payload.
+To minimize the data size of an `OSCBuffer` it is possible to add compression to the payload.
 The default method used is the [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE) (zlib) compression which is common in most programming langauges.
 If a seqosc payload is compressed the compression flag in the header has to be turned on.

 ### About
 Developed by cansik